15 Gorgeous Dark Blue Kitchens – Inspiration and Ideas

 14. C’est magnifique!
 This kitchen oozes French luxury with in-frame shaker cabinets painted in Parisian Night Blue.
 The addition of brass handles, hinges and hardware keep it modern and dynamic.

 15. Blu-tiful.
-Deep, rich and warm blue cabinets…check!
+Deep, rich and warm navy blue cabinets…check!
 Crisp and contrasting white worktops…check!
 Industrial brass elements…check!
 What’s not to love?

 You May Also Like:

 15 Beautiful Dark Green Kitchens – Inspiration and Ideas

 Dark blue kitchens are a hot trend.
 The deep, warm colours add luxury and richness to any space.
 Adding light, industrial, and natural elements can help make this trend work for your home.

 Dark blue kitchens aren’t just for this year – they’re forever.
 This is a trend with staying power that you will love for years to come.
 So if you are considering a dark blue kitchen, speak to your kitchen designer and find out if it’s right for you.

 If you’re just starting out on your new kitchen journey then you should read my post How To Start Planning A New Kitchen: A Step-by-Step Guide.